 Tunings have the same effect on a guitar than string gauges: they change the amount of weight the neck has to bear.

 Changing tunings will have a less dramatic effect that will definitely demand a smaller fix on your side.
-Going back to our introduction, maple guitar necks will need minimal to none adjustment in this case while mahogany neck guitars will be more affected.
+Going back to our introduction, maple guitar necks will need minimal to no adjustment in this case while mahogany neck guitars will be more affected.

 If you ever wonder why guitar players who play in more than one tuning take several guitars to a gig, here’s the answer: it’s because they have each instrument specifically set up for the string gauge and the tuning to play perfectly.

-Finally, weather plays a major role on guitar necks and you should always bear this in mind unless you’re playing a Travis Bean, aluminum neck guitars, or a carbon fibre Journey guitar.
+Finally, weather plays a major role on guitar necks, and you should always bear this in mind unless you’re playing a Travis Bean, aluminum neck guitars, or a carbon fibre Journey guitar.
 Always check the weather report on your way to a gig and never forget that wrench that can save you from a nightmare night like the one I had!

 Final Thoughts On Guitar Necks That Are Not Straight